What to bring on a trip to Europe

 Fashion accessories

-On long trips around Europe I wear the same t-shirts again and again, but always use some fashion accessories to make things a bit more interesting.
+On very long trips around Europe I wear the same t-shirts again and again, but always use some fashion accessories to make things a bit more interesting.

 The only thing you don’t want to pack are expensive jewellery, as you may not always have a place to store them safely.